ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 #### Average-case complexity

 Quicksort's average-case behaviour falls somewhere between the extremes of worst and best case.
-Average-case analysis considers the cost for all possible arrangements of input, summing the costs and dividing by the number of cases.
-We make one reasonable simplifying assumption: At each partition step, the pivot is equally likely to end in any position in the (sorted) array.
+Average-case analysis considers the cost for all possible arrangements of input, and calculates the average cost, weighted by how the data is distributed.
+As we already discussed in @sec:the-problem-with-average-case, the average case is extremely difficult to reason about, because real-world data does not usually have an even distribution.

+For Quicksort it is possible to show that the number of "bad" cases are quickly outnumbered by the number of "good" cases, when the array size grows.
+This means that for *well-behaved* input, the average-case complexity of Quicksort is very likely to be closer to the best case than the worst case.

+In fact, if we select a *random pivot* in every step, then we can prove that the *expected* worst-case complexity is linearithimc, $O(n\log(n))$.

+::: dsvis
+#### Inferring the complexity with a random pivot

+If we use a random pivot, then at every step, the pivot is equally likely to end in any position in the array.
 In other words, the pivot is equally likely to break an array into partitions of sizes 0 and $n-1$, or 1 and $n-2$, and so on.
-Given this assumption, the average-case cost is computed from the following equation:
+Now the average-case cost $T(n)$ can be computed from the following equation:

 \begin{align*}
 T(n) &= cn + \frac{1}{n}\sum_{k=0}^{n-1}[T(k) + T(n - 1 - k)]